sudo-burger/m0.nvim/README.md

 Aims:
 * Easily configure any number of LLM backends and prompts.
-* Eeasily switch backends and prompts, even mid-conversation.
+* Easily switch backends and prompts, even mid-conversation.
 * Minimal codebase.
 * Learn some Lua, have fun.